hydro-informatics/hydro-informatics.github.io/_sources/get-started/install-telemac.md

 ````

 ### Compilers and Other Essentials

 ***Estimated duration: 2-5 minutes.***
-To enable parallelism, a *C* compiler is required for recognition of the command `cmake` in *Terminal*.
+To enable parallelism, a *C* compiler is required for recognition of the command `cmake` in Terminal.
 Moreover, we will need `build-essential` for building packages and create a comfortable environment for `dialog`ues.
 [VIM](https://www.vim.org/) is a text editor that we will use for bash file editing.
-Therefore, open *Terminal* (as root/superuser, i.e., type `su`) and type:
+Therefore, open Terminal (as root/superuser, i.e., type `su`) and type:

 ```
 sudo apt install -y cmake build-essential dialog vim